cyclus/cyclus/INSTALL.rst

-For example, if you have installed coin-Cbc from source or otherwise have it installed in a non-standard location, you should make use of the coinRoot installation flag.
+For example, if you have installed coin-Cbc from source or otherwise have it installed in a non-standard location, you should make use of the `coin_root` installation flag.
 The otherwise identical process would look like:

 .. code-block:: bash